XRPLF/xrpl-dev-portal/content/reserves.md

 ### Owner Reserves ###

 Many objects in the ledger are owned by a particular account, and therefore count toward the reserve requirement of that account.
-When objects are removed from the ledger, they no longer count against their owner's account reserve.
+When objects are removed from the ledger, they no longer count against their owner's reserve requirement.

 * [Offers](ripple-ledger.html#offer) are owned by the account that placed them.
 An Offer can be automatically removed from the ledger if it is fully consumed or if it is found unfunded during transaction processing.
 Alternatively, the owner can cancel an offer by sending an [OfferCancel transaction](transactions.html#offercancel), or by sending an [OfferCreate transaction](transactions.html#offercreate) that contains an `OfferSequence` parameter.
 * [Trust lines](ripple-ledger.html#ripplestate) are shared between two accounts.
 The owner reserve can apply to one or both of the accounts, depending on whether the fields that account controls are in their default state.
 See [Contributing to the Owner Reserve](ripple-ledger.html#contributing-to-the-owner-reserve) for details.